2023 Most Popular Physics Bachelor's Degree Schools in the Middle Atlantic Region

 Women make up 11% of the physics majors at the school.

-University of Delaware did quite well in this year’s ranking of the most popular places for physics students to get a bachelor’s degree.
-It came in at #21 on the list.
-UD is a fairly large public school located in the large suburb of Newark.
+University of Delaware landed the #21 spot in the 2023 rankings for the most popular bachelor’s degree physics programs.
+UD is a very large public school located in the suburb of Newark.

 Of the 19 students majoring in physics at UD, 63% are male and 37% are female.